FullStack-DP/session5/material/be-pp2.md

      git remote add origin <your-repo-url>
      git push -u origin main
      ```
-   - **Important**: Ensure `.gitignore` is set up correctly to avoid committing `node_modules` directory.
+   - Ensure `.gitignore` is set up correctly to avoid committing `node_modules`.

 ### Step 1: Refactoring to MVC Pattern

-1. **Understand the Current Structure**:
+1. **Refactor the Tours API**:
-   - The starter code uses a handler/library pattern (`tourHandlers.js`, `tourLib.js`)
-   - You will refactor this to follow the MVC (Model-View-Controller) pattern, which separates concerns into Models, Controllers, and Routes for better maintainability and scalability
+   - Refactor the tours API to follow the MVC (Model-View-Controller) pattern.
+This pattern separates concerns, making the code modular and easier to maintain.

-2. **Refactor the Tours API**:
-   - Restructure your project as follows:
+   - Restructure the project as follows:
      ```
      /controllers
        tourControllers.js